This section explains how you can view insights about the APIs deployed in your organization.

 To open the Insights page, access the Choreo Console at https://console.choreo.dev/, and click Insights in the left navigation menu.

 Once you access the Insights page, you can access the following subpages.

-The Overview page gives you a quick overview of the performance of the system.
-It can be used as a dashboard to view the current system status.
+The Overview page gives you a quick overview of the system status.